Solved Problems

 Step-by-Step Solution

-0 of 3 Steps Completed1
+0 of 3 Steps CompletedExample 5: Flexural Strength (Tension Flange Yielding)

-Calculate the flexural strength () of a built-up plate girder based on the Tension Flange Yielding limit state.
+Calculate the design flexural strength () of a built-up plate girder based on the Tension Flange Yielding limit state.
 The section is a singly symmetric I-shape. .
 The section modulus with respect to the tension flange is .
 The web slenderness , and the limiting compactness ratio for the web .
-Because , the web is slender for flexure and a reduction factor must be calculated.
+Because , the web is slender for flexure and a bending strength reduction factor must be calculated.
 The calculated .

 Step-by-Step Solution